- College of William and Mary Law School, J.D., 2017

 Mairi received her J.D. from the College of William and Mary Law School, where she served on the William and Mary Environmental Law and Policy Review.
 She received her B.A. summa cum laude from Cleveland State University.

 - Mental Health America of Franklin County, Board Member, 2018

 - Volunteer attorney, Operation Legal Help Ohio, 2017-present

 - 10/27/2017Vorys welcomed 12 new first-year associates to the firm.

-- 2/19/2020Matt Albers and Mairi Mull, attorneys in the Vorys health care group, will present a complimentary webinar on February 19, 2020 discussing physician hearings and how a hospital can ensure its own hearing process is adequate.
+- 2/19/2020Matt Albers and Mairi Mull, attorneys in the Vorys health care group, presented a complimentary webinar which discussed physician hearings and how a hospital can ensure its own hearing process is adequate.

 - 1/15/2020Matt Albers and Mairi Mull, attorneys in the Vorys health care group, presented a complimentary webinar which discussed a hospital’s legal obligations in conducting a peer review on January 15, 2020.